JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols.md

 instead of implementing this interface you should contribute dedicated declaration and reference providers.

 ### Properties
+{#psisourcedwebsymbol-properties}

+{style="full"}
+source
-- `source`: the PsiElement, which is the symbol declaration
+: the PsiElement, which is the symbol declaration

 ## CompositeWebSymbol

 WebSymbolMatch and some special symbols can have a name, which consists of other Web Symbols.

 ### Properties
+{#compositewebsymbol-properties}

+{style="full"}
+nameSegments
-- `nameSegments`: list of `WebSymbolNameSegment`.
+: list of `WebSymbolNameSegment`.
 Each segment describes a range in the symbol name.
 Segments can be built of other Web Symbols and/or have related matching problems - missing required part, unknown symbol name or be a duplicate of another segment.
 See Model Queries/Example section for an example.

 ## Web Symbols Scope
 Web Symbols are contained within a loose model built from Web Symbols scopes, each time anew for a particular context.